graphhopper/graphhopper/docs/core/quickstart-from-source.md

 ## Start Development

+First you need to run the commands given in section [Try out](#try-out), if you have not done so yet.

-Open the project in your IDE, first class IDEs are NetBeans and IntelliJ where no further setup is required.
+Then open the project in your IDE, first class IDEs are NetBeans and IntelliJ where no further setup is required.

 ### Running & Debbuging with IntelliJ